deangela/time-warrior/procrastinate.md

 ### TIME WARRIOR WORKSHOP

-# Resources for Overwhelm: Procrastinate On Purpose
+# Resources for Managing Overwhelm: Procrastinate On Purpose

 This system is for the Multiplier.